prabodhkc/Prabodh_KC_Game-of-throne-API/README.md

 ## Summary

 **Game Of throne API** is an android app that **fill in description (Example: "An app that displays a random character from the Game of Thrones API")**
+I also made some changes after my fiest submission did not meet the criteria.
 If I had to describe this project in three (3) emojis, they would be: **🫥🫠🤧**

 ## Application Features